 How to Grow Out Gray Hair

 When you think about the transition between coloring your hair and letting your hair grow out to its natural gray, one main concern is how awful it will look during the process.
-No one wants that line of definition that draws attention to our hair, but there's no way to completely avoid the growing out process short of shaving your head and starting from scratch.
+No one wants that line of definition that draws attention to our hair when you're growing gray hair out, but there's no way to completely avoid the growing out process short of shaving your head and starting from scratch.
 However, if you aren't ready for such a drastic step, here are a few steps to help make the transition a little less dramatic:

 Change to a Lighter Shade First

-Before you start the growing-out process, change to a blond or light brown shade, so the new light gray, silver or white growth won't be as noticeable.
+Before you start growing out grey, change to a blond or light brown shade so the new light gray, silver, or white growth won't be as noticeable.
 When choosing your new shade, be sure to pick a color that complements your skin tone.

 Cut Your Hair